Applicants

 The Competencies

 An applicant using the system is required to select one example from their work history that best highlights an appropriate exposure level to a specific competency.
-Competencies are defined as observable and measurable skills, knowledge, abilities, motivations or traits required for professional registration that are demonstrated through the actions and behaviours of the applicant.
+Competencies are defined as observable and measurable skills, knowledge, abilities, motivations, or traits required for professional registration that are demonstrated through the actions and behaviours of the applicant.

-Indicators are defined as specific examples of actions, skills or behaviours that an applicant could use to demonstrate the achievement of a competency.
+Indicators are defined as specific examples of actions, skills, or behaviours that an applicant could use to demonstrate the achievement of a competency.
 The system provides a list of indicators for each competency in order to provide guidance to applicants.

 For Engineering there are 34 key competencies with generic (non-discipline specific) indicators with specific technical indicators available for the following areas of practice: